AaltoAsia/O-MI/AgentDeveloperGuide.md

 --------------
 All you need to do is to write a program that pushes O-DF formated data to the TCP port defined by `application.conf`'s omi-service.external-agent-port parameter.
 Program can be writen with any programming language.
+See [the simple python example](https://github.com/AaltoAsia/O-MI/blob/master/agentExample.py).

 Internal Agent
 ----------------